Aircraft Valuations

 • Aviation Business, Plant and Equipment

-Southern Aircraft Sales is frequently consulted to provide professional valuation services across New Zealand, Australia, PNG and the South Pacific region.
+Southern Aircraft Sales is frequently consulted to provide professional valuation services across New Zealand, Australia, PNG, Indonesia and the South Pacific region.
+We have a long and proud history of assisting aircraft owners with their valuation requirements.

 SASL valuations are supported by our decades of experience with fixed wing / helicopter sales and aircraft ownership.
 This has allowed us to cumulate a long and extensive knowledge of the global aviation marketplace.